e14n/databank-disk/README.md

 * Install the driver in the `databank` dir, like so:

     npm install databank

     cd node_modules/databank/

     npm install databank-redis

 If you're still stuck, there's a `Databank.register()` method that will let you associate a databank driver class with a driver name.
 That's probably only a last resort, though.

+## Built-in drivers

+The built-in drivers are documented in MEMORY.md, DISK.md, and CACHING.md, respectively.

 # Schemata